Omaha Construction Accident Lawyer | Construction Death Lawyer

 All employers in Nebraska with one or more employees must carry workers’ compensation insurance.
 Most construction workers who are classified as employees, not independent contractors, qualify for workers’ comp insurance benefits.
 This type of insurance will pay for any type of injury, illness, or disease that arose out of and in the course of employment, as long as the employee was not negligent at the time of the injury.

 Workers’ compensation for a construction site accident can cover an employee’s full medical care, including all necessary treatments, surgeries, medications, prosthetic devices, and medical travel.
+Workers’ compensation can cover a wide range of medical expenses, ensuring that injured workers receive the necessary treatments and care.
 It can also pay lost wage benefits, usually up to two-thirds of the worker’s weekly wage.
 If a construction accident causes temporary or permanent disability, workers’ comp can also pay disability and vocational rehabilitation benefits.
 Finally, if a worker dies on the job, workers’ comp can pay death benefits to the surviving family members.

 Third-Party Workers’ Compensation